 A political duopoly is unhealthy.
 For more than thirty years, Rajoy’s People’s Party and the Socialists have alternated in power.
 Corruption and nepotism, while not at Greek or Latin American levels, are too common.
 When it comes to economic and social policy, the two main parties, for all their campaign rhetoric, really aren’t that far apart.

 To be fair, the gap has widened in recent years as Rajoy enacted reforms to revive Spain’s moribund economy.

-His government cut the procedures necessary to start a business and reduced corporate taxes.
-Crucially, it also allowed companies to opt out of sectorial bargaining agreements and made it cheaper for them to fire workers by reducing severance payments.
+His government made it easier to start a business and reduced corporate tax.
+It allowed companies to opt out of sectorial bargaining agreements and made it easier for them to fire workers by reducing severance payments.